-Improvements in the field of medicine and health care are vital to optimal productivity and global harmony.
+Improvements in health care and medicine are vital to optimal productivity and global harmony.
 Legislation on healthcare is essential to ensure that health workers provide the best care to patients while considering the requirements of these patients regarding their treatment.

 What is a Medical Record Release Form?